-The Fiends of Ethiopia Diaspora Trust Fund (FEDTF) is organized in accordance with the Delaware General Corporation Law.
-The FEDTF is a not-for-profit organization.
-All of the money donated to FEDTF will be used exclusively to pursue the organization’s objectives and to keep it in proper operation with maximum accountability and transparency.
+The Fiends of Ethiopian Diaspora Trust Fund (Friends of EDTF) is organized in accordance with the Delaware General Corporation Law.
+Friends of EDTF is a not-for-profit organization.
+All of the money donated to Friends of EDTF will be used exclusively to pursue the organization’s objectives and to keep it in proper operation with maximum accountability and transparency.

 BOARD OF DIRECTORS

 The FEDTF Board of Directors is the apex governance body.
 It comprises of ten(10) persons* drawn from the diaspora globally.
 Functions of the Board of Directors include:

 - Provide overall leadership and set the strategic direction, policy, oversight and accountability of the EDTF

 - Approve an appropriate executive compensation for the EDTF Staff as needed, including developing an annual budget

 - Approve the EDTF Operational Manual detailing project submission procedures, formats, report submissions…etc

 - Review and approve project funding requests of Implementing Organizations

 - Establish appropriate Board Committees that will assist the Board to function smoothly and ensure proper accountability

 - Commission periodic reviews of the EDTF

 - Secure the cooperation of Regional and appropriate Federal government organs for the efficient and smooth implementation of EDTF ‘s overall objectives and activities

 - Adopt its own rules of procedure and